yshilpakar8/ds-sim-custom-job-scheduling-algorithm/README.md

 The client-side simulator acts as a job scheduler while the server-side simulator simulates everything else including users (job submissions) and servers (job execution).

+Client.java found in ./Client is a custom built client that uses this simulator to schedule jobs.

+It contains an algorithm that optimises turnaround time for each job scheduled.
 ---

 ## How to run a simulation:
 1. run server `$ ds-server [OPTION]...`